Probate Q&A Series

 • North Carolina co-owners may force a partition under N.C.
 Gen. Stat. § 46-20 et seq.

-• Court may divide property in kind or order a sale when division is impractical.
+• Court may divide property in kind or order a sale when division would substantially injure the interested parties.

 • Sale proceeds go through the clerk, who pays costs first (N.C.
 Gen. Stat. § 46-21).

-• To delay a hearing, file a motion for continuance under N.C.R.
-Civ.
-P. 40(b) showing good cause.
+• To delay a hearing, request a continuance and show good cause.

 Need Help with Co-Ownership Disputes?